<< Return to course catalogue

 This course is designed for those involved in the installation and maintenance of optical access networks.

 An understanding of the basic principles of optical fibre transmission.
-It is recommended that the PTT course OLA: "Optical fibre principles" is studied before attempting this course.
+It is recommended that the PTT course "Optical fibre principles" is studied before attempting this course.

 By the end of this course you will be able to: